Monmouth Railway: Coleford, Monmouth, Usk and Pontypool Railway

-The CMU&PR saw that its only chance of becoming profitable was securing the transport of iron ore from the Forest ore, and this would not happen while the two systems, the former Monmouth Railway and the CMU&PR main line were disconnected.
+The CMU&PR saw that its only chance of becoming profitable was securing the transport of iron ore from the forest, and this would not happen while the two systems, the former Monmouth Railway and the CMU&PR main line were disconnected.
 It was decided in September 1858 to extend the CMU&PR over the River Wye and down the valley for about two miles to Redbrook, and to make a transfer point there.
 Thus a considerable viaduct over the Wye at Monmouth would be undertaken.
 At a board meeting in December 1858, the decision was taken to provide wrought-iron tramway plates on the Monmouth Railway section, adequate for locomotives.
 Joseph Firbank was the contractor selected to build the bridge, and in January 1860 the board resolved that they would convert the tramroad to an edge railway, and flatten the worst of the curves for locomotive operation.

 In November 1860 the decision was taken to convert the tramroad to a railway as far as Cherry Orchard, near Newland.
 In February 1861 the viaduct was reported to have been completed and the extension across the Wye to an interchange point at Wyesham was opened on 1 July 1861.
 The Monmouth Railway line was at a higher level and minerals were tipped down into CPMU&R wagons.
 It is doubtful if any serious work was done to improve the tramroad as, in August 1863, it was resolved to return 'the tramplates at Monmouth' to the suppliers.